layonyou/layonyou.github.io/README.md

 # Portfolio
-This repository is for a GitHub page to host my portfolio.
+This repository is for a GitHub page to host my professional portfolio.

 This was built from a template by UIdeck and the following is where to get this template: https://uideck.com/templates/essence-free-bootstrap-4-one-page-template/